ai4os/ai4-docs/source/help/faq.rst

 For example, check how to limit CPU usage in `Tensorflow <https://stackoverflow.com/questions/57925061/how-can-i-reduce-the-number-of-cpus-used-by-tensorlfow-keras>`__ or `Pytorch <https://pytorch.org/docs/stable/generated/torch.set_num_threads.html#torch.set_num_threads>`__.

-.. dropdown:: ㅤㅤ More info
+.. dropdown:: ㅤ 💡 More info

     For example trying to allocate 8GB in a 4GB RAM machine will lead to failure.